Cenotes in Yucatan

 In Mexico, the Quintana Roo Speleological Survey maintains a list of the longest and deepest water-filled and dry caves within the state boundaries.
 When cavern diving, one must be able to see natural light the entire time that one is exploring the cavern (e.g. Kukulkan cenote near Tulum, Mexico).

 During a cave dive, one passes the point where daylight can penetrate and one follows a safety guideline to exit the cave.
-Things change quite dramatically once moving from a cavern dive into a cave dive.
+Things change quite dramatically once you move from a cavern dive into a cave dive.

 Too many divers, even experienced ones, have died for ignoring safety recommendations.